monstercat/arp/README.md

     method: GET
     response:
       code: 200
-      # Set this to true so the binary payload can be formatted correctly for easy validation.
+      # Set the response type to binary so the binary payload can be formatted correctly for easy validation.
-      binary: true
+      type: binary
       # response will be saved to this file
       filePath: /tmp/myfile.zip
       payload: